rebelinux/Diagrammer.Core/Docs/dev-guide/examples/example11.md

-** This time, we'll demonstrate the use of the Add-DiaHTMLNodeTable MultiIcon feature (Part of Diagrammer.Core module). **
+** This time, we'll demonstrate the use of the Add-DiaHTMLTable to add a list table to the diagram (Part of Diagrammer.Core module).  **

 This is a simple example demonstrating how to create a 3-tier web application diagram using the PSGraph module, without using any object icons.